 WSTIP Executive Director: Management responsibility for the investment program is hereby delegated to the WSTIP Executive Director, who shall periodically review the procedures for the operation of the investment program, consistent with these investment guidelines.
-The Executive Director shall be responsible for all transactions undertaken and shall establish a system of controls to regulate all activities of the program.
+The Executive Committee delegates to the Executive Director, or their designee, the authority to initiate investment transactions within the parameters of the investment policy.
+The Executive Director shall establish a system of controls to regulate all activities of the program.